Surprisingly many Westerners admire the authoritarian leaders of other nations.

-Comedian Jon Stewart did a fine job at ridiculing American rightwingers’ admiration for foreign strongmen on The Daily Show Tuesday night, contrasting their fawning praise of Jordan’s king, Abdullah, Egypt’s Abdul Fatah Sisi and Russia’s Vladimir Putin with their indignation whenever their own president, Barack Obama, seems to overstep the constitutional boundaries of his office.
+Comedian Jon Stewart ridiculed American rightwingers’ obsession with international strongmen on his The Daily Show Tuesday night, contrasting their fawning praise of Jordan’s king, Abdullah, Egypt’s Abdul Fatah Sisi and Russia’s Vladimir Putin with their indignation whenever their own president, Barack Obama, oversteps the constitutional restraints on his office.

 This doesn’t have to look like liberal democracy in the West.
 But if Egypt and Russia and countries like it are to escape from corruption, economic malaise, personal oppression and political ineptitude, they can’t continue to rely on “big men” who have so often failed them in the past.

-What makes even less sense is for Westerners, who already have all the things so many other countries need, to reject their own traditions of representative democracy and rule of law and call in a strongman instead.
+What makes even less sense is for Westerners — who have all the things so many other countries need — to reject their traditions of representative democracy and rule of law and call in the man on horseback instead.

-Given the choice between the spectacle of compromising, fudging and trepidation that we call politics in the West and the jailing — or worse — of dissidents, the expropriation of private businesses and the invasion of other countries supposedly strong leaders in Egypt and Russia are responsible for, I know which I’d prefer.
+Given the choice between the spectacle of compromising, fudging and trepidation that we call politics in the West and the jailing — or worse — of dissidents, the expropriation of private property and the invasion of other countries supposedly “strong” leaders in Egypt and Russia are responsible for, I know which I’d prefer.